sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
+- beta4: fixed a fade issue when the loop restarts while still fading out from the previous stop
 - beta3: fixed issue on loop fade out when synced loops play at greater measures than recorded
 changed default crossfade and minimum start/stop fade to 6ms
 fixed issue on "save preset + loops" that didn't delete wav files if tracks are empty